-An unknown kid from Kamloops, deep in the depths of British Columbia made his way into the finals of Street League (SLS), quickly writing him into skateboarding’s history books.
+An unknown kid from Kamloops, deep in the depths of British Columbia made his way into the finals of Street League Skateboarding (SLS), quickly writing him into skateboarding’s history books.

 Known for his smooth style and insane technical ability, Matt splits his time between the sunny streets of LA and the rainy roads of Vancouver.

-A skateboard prodigy, Matt started skating when he was five, first got sponsored when he was ten, and won his first major contest, 2009 Damn Am Canada, when he was 16.
+A skateboard prodigy, Matt started skating when he was five, first got sponsored when he was ten, and won his first major contest, 2009 Damn Am Canada, when he was just 16.

-And in his first year, he made it to the Finals at every contest and was the first rookie to ever qualify into the Championship where he ended up in 5th place above SLS veterans like Paul Rodriguez and Shane O’Neill.
+And in his first year, he made it to the SLS Finals at every contest and was the first rookie to ever qualify for the World Championship where he ended up in fifth place ahead of veterans Paul Rodriguez and Shane O’Neill.

 Matt turned pro for Flip Skateboards in 2015 and had a good year in SLS with two more top-ten finishes.

 After coming back from injury in 2018, Matt is looking to lead a new generation of Canada's skateboarders to the Olympics.